-The ICBOC does not require professional certification applicants to submit a copy of a criminal record check.
+The ICBOC does not require professional certification applicants to submit a copy of a criminal record check, but requires, from an applicant's employer, a confirmation that the law requirements concerning criminal record checks have been met.

-The ICBOC requires from an applicant's employer a confirmation that the law requirements concerning criminal record checks have been met.
 A Letter of Declaration Regarding Applicants Criminal Record Checks is included in all certification application packages for this purpose.

-The ICBOC has in place a process to administer complaints related to the infringement or violation of its Standards of Ethical Conduct and can apply sanctions if the complaint is deemed valid (see sanctions page 14).
+See page 16 for ICBOC's process to administer complaints related to the infringement or violation of its Standards of Ethical Conduct.